Cape Irozaki 石廊崎

 The Pacific waters have battered the Japanese coast for millennia, carving dramatic shapes in the rocks and inspiring countless artists.
 Cape Irozaki is the perfect place to experience this part of Japanese culture.

 How to Get There

 Cape Irozaki is accessible by bus from major train stations.

-The nearest station is Izukyu-Shimoda Station on the Izu-kyuko Line.
-From there, take the bus for Irozaki and get off at Irozakiguchi.
-It takes about 40 minutes.
-From the Irozakiguchi bus stop, it's a five-minute walk to the harbor where the trailhead for Irozaki Cape is located.
+The nearest station is Izukyu-Shimoda Station on the Izu Kyuko Line.
+From there, take the bus for Irozaki and get off at Irozaki Ocean Park.
+It takes about 45 minutes.

-The Irozaki lighthouse has been in continuous use since the 1870s
+The Irozaki Cape Lighthouse has been in continuous use since 1871

-Irozaki lighthouse stands like a sentinel over the scenery on the cape, a white mast standing proudly on the cliff.
-Following the coastline around to Cape Tarai, you can find Toji, a beach village with natural caves and sandboarding facilities.
+The Irozaki Cape Lighthouse stands like a sentinel over the scenery on the cape, a white mast standing proudly on the cliff.